-- Sidewalks connecting Dayton Street with East Omak Community Center. - Pedestrian connection north from Omak Avenue north to Engh Road/US 97 including improvements to existing or construction of a new bridge over the Okanogan River. - Pedestrian connection south from Omak Avenue to the Tribal Trails Casino. - Sidewalks as shown on Maps B.7 and B.8 in the Map Appendix.
+- Pedestrian connection north from Omak Avenue north to Engh Road/US 97 including improvements to existing or construction of a new bridge over the Okanogan River. - Pedestrian connection south from Omak Avenue to the Tribal Trails Casino. - Sidewalks as shown on Maps B.7 and B.8 in the Map Appendix.